|

 too confinedbut once we are out in the open we will have

 to move even faster.
-Wait here a moment"
+Wait here a moment."

 He replaced his knives, slipped out into the rath, and looked

 around.
-A bowman on the roof, a swordsman by the water pump, and
+A bowman on the roof, a swordsman by the water pump,

-suspect them.
+No casual observer would suspect them.
 Still, they have no horses.

 "Stay well back," he whispered to the women.